guiaria/MSR_assignment_2/README.md

 * kaleido python module (for image export)

 ## Validation
-Since we could not check the runtime data ( data when code is runnning ) with the thesis itself, we have to check it by hand by run though each of the visualization figures
+Since we could not check the runtime data ( data when code is running ) with the thesis itself, we have to check it by hand by run though each of the visualization figures

 Any sort of advice on how to check that the output of your process makes sense.

 ## Data
 The input file is a analyzed data from the analyze part of the thesis which contains following data.
  > filePath, packageName, className, methodName, line, column, javaParserTypeOfElement, usedClassOfElement, isAPIClass, api, mcrCategories, mcrTags

 While the output is the treemap visulization

 What input, output, or temporary data is assumed or produced by your process?